 7. Quality not quantity – Flooding donors with communication is never the answer.
 Focus your communication on impactful, moving or critical information at strategic times and your donors will open the email and read them!

-If you’re planning an event for your nonprofit, contact us to learn more about our Indianapolis event venues and catering options.
+If you’re planning a fundraising event for your nonprofit or charity, contact us to learn more about our Indianapolis event venues and catering options.